viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 }}}
 ```

-## Why to have default customization points?
+## Why a default customization point?

 The first factory `make` uses default constructor to build a `C<void>`.